ELECTRIC CLIPPER 74

 THE SHIP DESIGN

 Our Electric Clipper 74 follows on from the Electric Clipper 100 and incorporates the essential design principles established in that ship.
-Briefly, we sought to create a tough, efficient and cost effective sailing ship that drew on time honoured working rigs yet embraced new but tried and tested technology such as carbonfibre spars.
+Briefly, we sought to create a tough, efficient and cost effective sailing ship that drew on time honoured working rigs yet embraced new but tried and tested technology.
 We opted for a steel hull as it is clearly the best option for a small cargo ship and can be repaired pretty much anywhere.
-We took great care with the hull lines though – the 74 may be a bit barge like but it shouldn’t have to be slow or cumbersome – it isn’t.
+We took great care with the hull lines though – the 74 may be a bit barge like but it won't be slow or cumbersome – far from it.
 While considerably smaller than the Electric Clipper 100, the 74 is just as capable and just as versatile.
 Various cargo/passenger combinations are available including the new “bus” modules.

 THE “BUS” MODULE

 The bus module systems enable up to 26 passengers to be safely transported in a 20-foot container-sized module.
 This unit is fabricated in aluminium and is fitted in the hold over removable steel joists.
-The unit is craned on to the wharf and up to 10 pallets of cargo are then stowed.
-The steel joists are fitted and the passenger module craned back on board and secured.
+The unit is craned on to the wharf and up to 10 pallets of cargo are then stowed underneath.
+The steel joists are slotted in and the passenger module craned back on board and secured.
 Passengers can then be embarked and excess luggage is stowed in front of the unit.
 More luggage or freight is stowed under the side decks.
 Up to 6 extra passengers can be seated in the passenger cabin below where there is a head, a shower, and a galley.
+Perfect for inter-island trading.

 THE LOOSE FOOTED MAIN

-The 64 incorporates a loose footed mainsail with a brailing line.
+The 74 incorporates a loose footed mainsail with a brailing line.
 This sail has its roots in UK work boats such as Thames Barges and Bawleys.
 On the 74 an extra long gaff in carbonfibre is used.
 The spar has integral tracks to take an electric pulley with a one-tonne capacity.
 The main is sheeted in barge style, on to a full-width traveller.
 Vangs – separate “sheets” to the gaff are rigged to control the spar and sail shape.
 A carbonfibre whisker pole is also used on longer downwind fetches.
-This useful spar can also be set to windward for the jib.
+A similar spar can also be set to windward for the jib or genoa.

 A brailing line is fitted to instantly gather up the sail to de-power the rig.